Gunnika/Gunnika.github.io/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2018-10-12"
   date_end = ""
-  description = "First runner up in WIEHack’18 - an ‘All Women Hackathon’ organized by BVPIEEE and funded by Paytm under the Buildfor India scheme."
+  description = "First runner up in WIEHack’18 - an ‘All Women Hackathon’ organized by BVPIEEE and funded by Paytm under the Build for India scheme."

 +++